Skip to navigation Skip to content

 Undertaking an approved course in English + Read more ...

-Is the customer undertaking an approved course in English (as a second language) that they commenced or recommenced when they were aged 22 or over?
+Did the customer start an approved course in English (as a second language) when they were aged 22 or over?

-Note: except for grandfathered customers, the LTIS rate is only available to YA customers who commence or recommence a qualifying course or apprenticeship when they are 22 years of age or older.
+Note: except for grandfathered customers, the LTIS rate is only available to YA customers who commence, or recommence after a break, a qualifying course or apprenticeship when they are 22 years of age or older.

 Undertaking full-time study or an Australian Apprenticeship + Read more ...

-Is the customer undertaking full-time study in an approved course, or undertaking an Australian Apprenticeship, that they commenced or recommenced when they were aged 22 or over?
+Did the customer start full-time study in an approved course, or an Australian Apprenticeship when they were aged 22 or over?

-Note: except for grandfathered customers previously identified, the LTIS rate is only available to YA customers who commence or recommence a qualifying course or apprenticeship when they are 22 years of age or older.
+Note: except for grandfathered customers previously identified, the LTIS rate is only available to YA customers who start or restart qualifying study or an apprenticeship when they are 22 years of age or older.

 8